MohamedOsamaAhmed/Guess-The-Missing-Letter-Using-mbed-lpc1768/README.md

   > •	**•	Key_pressed flag is very important to accept from the user only one insertion at one          time not many at one time as if I pressed wait till, I release to start checking again.**

+## How to Compile and build

+You can use https://ide.mbed.com/ for compiling and building your code

 ## User Manual

 1. LCD will display uncompleted word for you